-The state government's Percent for Art Policy will be utilised when developing proposals for new public buildings and extensions over the value of \$100,000.
+The State Government's Percent for Art Policy will be utilised when developing proposals for new public buildings and extensions over the value of \$100,000.
 Developers of public facilities will be encouraged to adopt this policy.
+Reports to Council relating to such developments shall highlight public art commitments where possible.
 Projects shall be implemented according to the Public Art Implementation Process as determined by the Chief Executive Officer.